-The actuarial assumptions used to measure the total OPEB liability in the July 1, 2017 valuation, rolled forward to June 30, 2018 were based on the results of an actuarial experience study for the period 2010-2014 after completion of the June 30, 2014 valuations.
+The actuarial assumptions used to measure the total OPEB liability in the June 30, 2019 valuation was based on the results of an actuarial experience study for the period 2010-2014 after completion of the June 30, 2014 valuations.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major class included in the target asset allocation as of June 30, 2018 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major class included in the target asset allocation as of June 30, 2019 are summarized in the following table:

-Asset Class Expected Real Rate of Return
+Asset Class Long-Term Expected Real Rate of Return

-U.S. Large Cap Equities 5.6%

-U.S. Small/Mid Cap Equities 6.7%
+U.S. Equities 6.6%

-Foreign Equities 6.8%
+Foreign Equities 8.2%

-Real Estate (REITs) 6.1%
+Real Estate (REITs) 5.7%

-Core Fixed Income 1.3%
+Core Fixed Income 0.8%

 Cash 0.0%